Nagoya Castle: Kaya tree

 An old Kaya (Torreya nucifera) tree is located close to the Nishinomaru-enokida Gate to the north.
 Its height is 16 metres and it is eight metres at the base.
 Over 600 years old, the tree was already there when the castle was constructed.
 It is the only government-designated natural monument in Nagoya.
 The tree regained its viability despite damage from air raids in 1945.
 Tokugawa Yoshinao, the first feudal lord of Owari, and thus the castle, is said to have decorated his dinner tray with torreya nuts from this tree before going into battle in Osaka, and later for New Year's celebrations.

 Warehouses

 Located behind the Kaya tree is the former site of the warehouses and rice granaries (米倉 komegura).
 These were six long-shaped buildings running parallel to the Cormorant's Neck moat.
-After the Pacific War the Nishinomaru Exhibit Hall was located here and was replaced with two buildings that were rebuilt in the appearance of the former warehouses to house the new exhibition space.
+After World War II, the Nishinomaru Exhibit Hall was located here and was replaced with two buildings that were rebuilt in the appearance of the former warehouses to house the new exhibition space.
 The new Nishinomaru Okura Museum (西の丸御蔵城宝館 Nishinomaru Okura Jōhōkan Nishinomaru Warehouses Castle Treasure Hall) is located where the third and fourth warehouses were and was opened on November 1, 2021 and exhibits important cultural properties such as the fusuma paintings of the Honmaru Palace.
 It also showcases the history and persons of the castle.
 Further excavations will be carried out in the future to reveal and clarify the original layout of the storehouses.